alecxcode/edm/readme.md

 * Themes and localization support
 * UX/UI features: bb-code, search results highlighting, etc.
 * Some basic bruteforce protection
+* Redis support to store sessions and other shared data
 * Other functions, not mentioned in this list

 Supported themes: dark, light, monochrome-dark, monochrome-light.